-There is no denying fact that Solid State Drives or SSDs are a revolution in the computer storage department.
+There is no denying the fact that Solid State Drives or SSDs are a revolution in the computer storage department.
 This is because SSDs are much faster than the mechanical hard drive, consume less power than HDD and are resistant to shocks and vibrations as they do not have any moving parts as in HDD.
 Solid State Drives have come a long way now, as they have really improved on lifespan and performance over the years.
-They are also becoming cheaper and cheaper by the day and are slowly replacing hard drives in desktops, laptops, notebooks and enthusiast level PC.
-In fact, for boot drive it is becoming a necessity to use SSD for reducing load times and faster operating system performance (especially Windows 10), while for bulk data storage needs, Hard Drive (HDD) is preferred because they are cheaper for the capacity.
+They are also becoming cheaper and cheaper by the day and are slowly replacing hard drives in desktops, laptops, notebooks, and enthusiast-level PC.
+In fact, for the boot drive, it is becoming a necessity to use SSD for reducing load times and faster operating system performance (especially Windows 10), while for bulk data storage needs, Hard Drive (HDD) is preferred because they are cheaper for the capacity.

-The lifespan of consumer level SSDs has also improved to many folds, and now they can even last as long as a mechanical hard drive would.
+The lifespan of consumer-level SSDs has also improved to many folds, and now they can even last as long as a mechanical hard drive would.
 However, there is still some stigma attached to their lifespan because they do have limited writes on them, and after that their performance degrades and they can fail after their rated lifetime period.
-The technology in SSD is improving at a faster rate and you should know that some of the top SSDs can even last for lifetime with normal usage.
-All SSDs come with reliability rating written over them in form of either MTBF or TBW, but here I am going to tell you on how to find your SSD lifespan in years with your average usage, so that you can know better that how long it last last for you.
+The technology in SSD is improving at a faster rate and you should know that some of the top SSDs can even last for a lifetime with normal usage.
+All SSDs come with reliability rating written over them in form of either MTBF or TBW, but here I am going to tell you how to find your SSD lifespan in years with your average usage so that you can know better than how long it lasts for you.

 Steps to Calculate SSD Life in Years

 You will require one of the below-mentioned software for this calculation.
 These are available for free and you can download them from their links.